IN-DEPTH

 Miguel Ángel Prieto

-“Luis Valls had overwhelming experience and intelligence; you always learned something by being by his side”
+“Luis Valls had enormous experience and intelligence; you always learned something when you were with him”

-Miguel Ángel Prieto (Madrid, 1967) is the general director of Banco de Depósitos, a bank that was once a subsidiary of Banco Popular and is now part of Caja Rural de Almendralejo.
+Miguel Ángel Prieto (Madrid, 1967) is the General Manager of Banco de Depósitos, a bank that was once a subsidiary of Banco Popular and is now part of Caja Rural de Almendralejo.
 He began working at Banco Popular in 1993.
 Two years later, Ricardo Lacasa, then CEO, suggested that he join the President’s Office.
-Lacasa knew him because they worked in the same building, the bank’s headquarters in the Goya building in Madrid.
-Luis Valls tested him before admitting him to his office.
-In the summer of 1995, he joined as an assistant to Ángel Rivera, the president’s secretary.
+Lacasa knew him because they had worked in the same building, the bank’s headquarters in the Goya building in Madrid.
+Luis Valls himself tested him before allowing him to join his office.
+In the summer of 1995, he joined as assistant to Ángel Rivera, the president’s secretary.
 He was 28 years old.
 He stayed with the president for almost eleven years—of the 32 years Valls led the bank—until his passing in February 2006.
 This long period allowed Prieto to gain a deep understanding of the former Banco Popular president, perhaps more than most people.

-Prieto believes that Luis Valls was inspired by the great American magnates for his social initiatives, who had already designed foundations in the 1960s aimed at helping the less fortunate.
-In his view, the fact that the former president belonged to Opus Dei did not influence the aid towards the members of this organization, although many of “the clients” had a religious nature.
+Prieto believes that Luis Valls was inspired by the great American magnates who had designed foundations for their social projects in the 1960s, aiming to help the less fortunate.
+In his view, the fact that the former president belonged to Opus Dei did not influence the aid given to members of this organization, although many of “the clients” had a religious nature.

 This executive recalls the former president’s sense of humor, “the Catalan wit he always had.”
-He adds that his intelligence “was overwhelming, which, combined with his experience, meant you always learned something being by his side.”
+He adds that his intelligence “was overwhelming, which, combined with his experience, meant you always learned something being when you were with him.”
 Luis Valls donated part of his salary to social foundations.
-Still, Prieto recalls his salary was not very high: “I believe he was the lowest-paid president in major banking,” he comments.
+Even so, Prieto recalls his salary was not very high: “I believe he was the lowest-paid president in major banking,” he comments.

 THE CHARACTER OF LUIS VALLS

 Question.
-Let’s start with the details of Luis Valls’ life.
-How were his professional beginnings?
+Let’s start with some details of Luis Valls’ life.
+Can you describe the beginnings of his professional life?

 Q. What was his work routine like in the President’s Office?